-Temporary stockpiling of granular material (gravel, excavated spoils, select backfill, topsoils, etc.) is expected on-site throughout the construction process.
+Temporary stockpiling of granular material (gravel, excavated material/spoils, select backfill, topsoils, etc.) is expected on-site within the Project's right-of way (ROW) throughout the construction process.
 Stockpiling of materials is not permitted in areas where health or safety risks are present, or where impacts to water quality may occur.

-Stockpile areas shall be contained and protected with the proper erosion and sediment controls such as silt fencing and mulch.
+Stockpile areas shall be contained and protected with the proper erosion and sediment controls such as silt fencing and mulch and shall be located away from stormwater conveyance areas.
 Soil stockpiles shall be stabilized with vegetation, geotextile fabric, or plastic covers if not utilized for seven days.
 Stockpile areas should be inspected and maintained as needed or directed by the Project Engineer (or Qualified Inspector/Qualified Professional).

 Spoil material shall be segregated, conserving topsoil for revegetation.
 Spoils shall not be disposed of within wetlands, waterbodies, agricultural areas, or other environmentally sensitive areas.
 Excess topsoil is encouraged to be spread within the immediate disturbed areas if the material is free of rocks.
 Inorganic spoils shall be buried and capped with the previously stripped, native topsoil to ensure revegetation.
 Additional topsoil may be required to adequately cover the spoil area.
 If additional space is needed for on-site disposal, the SWPPP shall be amended as appropriate.
 Off-site disposal is not anticipated for the Project.
-Existing material at the Project Site will be graded